mcibique/vue-testing-examples/README.md

 # Test pyramid, dumb vs smart components, mount vs shallow

 If you are not familiar with [testing pyramid](https://martinfowler.com/articles/practical-test-pyramid.html), check out the article about it written by [Martin Fowler](https://martinfowler.com/).
 Usually, writing unit tests for VUE app is not enough, especially if you have a component with lots of logic and lots of dependencies, you would like to test it together.
 You can try to do that in E2E tests, but E2E tests should be running against fully working and fully configured system with DB, all back-end services and without any mocks.
 You need something in the middle, something which integrates a couple of components together but mocks API calls and can execute it in a reasonable time (usually E2E tests takes from 5 mins up to 5 hours) - you need integration tests.
-The app which docs you are reading now is using following rules to determine which type of tests, how and what should be tested:
+The app which docs you are reading now is using following rules to determine which type of tests, how and what should be tested.
+They are very different if you are testing [smart or dumb components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).
 ## Dumb components
 A dumb component should never be aware of its parent and children, all data to display should be given from props.
 The component should not perform any operation in store, should not navigate to different routes and should not perform any API calls.
 The only test we can do is unit test, using only shallow rendering.